openshift/enhancements/enhancements/local-storage/subprovisioner-integration-into-lvms.md

 - Implementing a new CSI driver from scratch.
 - Integrating the Subprovisioner CSI driver into TopoLVM.

+### User Stories

+As a Data Center OCP Admin:
+- I want to seamlessly add my existing SAN infrastructure to OCP nodes to host VM workloads, enabling better (live) migration of VMs from vSphere to OCP Virt and from one OCP node to another.
+- I want to provision shared block storage across multiple nodes, ensuring high availability and resiliency for my virtualization workloads.
+- I want to manage both local and shared storage within the same OpenShift cluster to optimize resource utilization and simplify storage management.

+As a Developer:
+- I want to deploy applications that require shared storage across multiple pods and nodes, ensuring data consistency and high availability.
+- I want to use a single, unified API to provision and manage both local and shared storage classes, reducing complexity in my deployment scripts.
+- I want to benefit from the unique capabilities of Subprovisioner for shared storage without having to manage separate storage solutions, both TopoLVM and Subprovisioner use lvm2 under the hood.

+As a Storage Administrator:
+- I want to easily configure and manage volume groups using the new deviceClass policy field in the LVMCluster CRD, ensuring that my storage setup is consistent and efficient.
+- I want to monitor the health and status of my volume groups, receiving alerts and logs for any issues that arise with the shared storage.
+- I want to leverage existing expensive SAN infrastructure to provide shared storage, maximizing the return on investment for our hardware.

+As an IT Operations Engineer:
+- I want to ensure that upgrades and downgrades of the LVMS operator and Subprovisioner CSI driver are seamless and do not cause downtime for my existing workloads.
+- I want to follow clear guidelines and best practices for managing version skew between LVMS and Subprovisioner, ensuring compatibility and stability.
+- I want detailed documentation and troubleshooting guides to help resolve any issues that arise during the deployment and operation of shared storage.

+As a Quality Assurance Engineer:
+- I want to execute comprehensive integration and end-to-end tests that validate the functionality of shared storage provisioning with Subprovisioner.
+- I want to conduct performance and stress tests to ensure that the solution can handle high load and failure conditions without degradation of service.
+- I want to gather and analyze feedback from early adopters to improve the stability and performance of the integrated solution before general availability.

+As a Product Manager:
+- I want to offer a unique value proposition with LVMS by integrating Subprovisioner, enabling OCP customers to use shared block storage seamlessly.
+- I want to ensure that the solution meets the needs of our enterprise customers, providing high availability, resiliency, and performance for their critical workloads.
+- I want to manage the roadmap and release cycles effectively, ensuring that each phase of the project is delivered on time and meets quality standards.

 ### Risks and Mitigations
 - There is a risk of increased maintenance burden by integrating a new CSI driver into LVMS without gaining traction
   - tested separately in the Subprovisioner project as pure CSI Driver similar to TopoLVM and within LVMS with help of QE